 - Traditional or classic vanities often have furniture-style cabinets, decorative trim, ornate molding and subdued color schemes

-- Casual vanities have a natural, relaxed and uncomplicated aesthetic.
+- Transitional or cottage vanities have a natural, relaxed and uncomplicated aesthetic.

 - Farmhouse or rustic vanities are known for their vintage style, warm wood grains and aged finishes.

 Bathroom vanities are available in a variety of materials and finishes, from classic aesthetics to modern styles.

 - Veneers give the same look as wood but are less expensive and come in a variety of colors and finishes.